Available exposure data

 Statistics Netherlands (CBS)

-Retail and service destinations density as Z-scores based on CBS soilstatistics (BBG bodemgebruiksbestanden).
+Retail and service destinations density as Z-scores or as raw values based on CBS soilstatistics (BBG bodemgebruiksbestanden).
+This is a component of the Gecco walkability index.
 The address level data is produced for 8 different neighborhood radii (150-, 250-, 350-, 500-, 750-, 1000-, 1650 and 2000 meter).

 Retail outletsT